-The properties in which the Company currently has an interest are in the exploration and development stage; as such the Company is dependent on external financing to fund its activities.
-In order to carry out planned exploration and development, and pay for administrative costs, the Company will spend its existing working capital and raise additional amounts as needed.
+The properties in which the Company currently has an interest are in the exploration and development stage; consequently the Company is dependent on external financing to fund its activities.
+In order to carry out planned exploration and development, and pay for administrative costs, the Company will spend its existing working capital and try to raise additional amounts as needed.
 The Company will continue to assess new properties and seek to acquire an interest in additional properties if it feels there is sufficient geologic or economic potential and if it has adequate financial resources to do so.
 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.

-There were no significant changes in the Company's approach to capital management during the twelve months ended December 31, 2013 and 2012.
+There were no significant changes in the Company's approach to capital management during the year ended December 31, 2014.
 The Company is not subject to externally imposed capital requirements.

-15. Related party disclosures
+14. Related party disclosures